Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 ```

 Job definition starts by set **``runs-on``** where runner is define.
-We can use GitHub hosted runner:
+We can use the following GitHub hosted runner:
 - Windows
 - Ubuntu Linux
 - macOS

 ... or create our own VM for running jobs.

-A job contains list of sequential steps.
-Main **``steps``** responsibility is configure runner and execute commands.
+A job contains a list of sequential steps.
+The main responsibility of **``steps``** is to configure runner and execute commands.

-GitHub actions have mechanism named **actions** to define combination of predefined commands which arm runtime with necessary tools and tasks.
-To apply predefined runtime configuration we have to use **``use``** keyword.
+GitHub actions have a mechanism named **actions** for defining the combination of predefined commands which provide runtime with necessary tools and tasks.
+To apply predefined runtime configuration we need to use **``use``** keyword.

 Our sample step uses the **actions/checkout@v2** provided by GitHub community and it handle checkout commit which triggered workflow.

-There is possibility to parameterized actions mechanism by using keyword **``with``**.
-You can create your own actions, or use and customize actions shared by the GitHub community.
+It is possible to parametrize the actions mechanism using keyword **``with``**.
+You can create your own actions, or customize actions shared by the GitHub community.
 [Take a look on shared actions.](https://github.com/marketplace?type=actions)

 <div id='id-workflows-directory'/>

 ## 3. Workflows directory

-Now we know basics how GitHub actions works.
-Let's try build useful workflows for .net library.
+Now we know have the basics of how GitHub actions work.
+Let's try to build useful workflows for .net library.

-I would like to split my automation process for 3 main blocks.
-Blocks definition will be put into separate files in **.github\workflows** directory.
+I would like to split my automation process into three main blocks.
+Blocks definition will be put in separate files in **.github\workflows** directory.

 *   **continouse-integration.yaml**
     > Trigger: push or pull request on master or develop